 - Cut, shred, shape, and juxtapose the colours of nature.

 - Spend some time on making the dish pretty.

 - Always serve and eat the raw vegetables fresh, frozen varieties aren’t too good.

 - Make a daily habit of eating some of your vegetables raw.

 In ancient times, everything was eaten raw.
 Then came the age when fire was discovered, and humanity started enjoying all kinds of culinary pleasures.
 Yet, some foods were still eaten raw!

 There’s a whole bunch of nutrients and healthy substances that degrade with cooking.

 Antioxidants and vitamin C top the list of these essential chemicals that shy away from the heat.
 It’s thus imperative to include some raw food in our daily meals.

 Caution should be practiced, of course, while selecting which foods you should eat raw, and which ones should be cooked.
-Some foods contain unhealthy chemicals when raw, and some just don’t taste too well, and need the grill to jazz up a bit.
+Some foods contain unhealthy chemicals when raw, and some just don’t taste too well, and need the

 That was our ultimate guide to foods you can eat raw.
 We hope it gives you plenty of inspiration for creating delicious and nutritious foods every day.